Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Stability analysis of periodic travelling waves

 \subsection{Geometry of essential spectra: An example}

 \Cref{fig:spec} shows the spectrum of a periodic TW at $\sigma=3.2$, $\zeta=1$ and $L=20$ (with corresponding wavespeed $\gamma \approx 1.69505$) as an example.
 Vertical and horizontal axes correspond to the real and imaginary parts of the temporal eigenvalue $\lambda$, respectively.
-The origin $\lambda=0$ (red dot) is always part of the spectrum since it admits Floquet multiplier $e^{i \phi}=1$ ($\phi=0$) corresponding to the tangent Floquet bundle of system \cref{eq:6ODEs}.
-The eigenfunction $\mathbf{\widetilde{u}}(z)$ at the origin can be obtained simply by substituting $\mathbf{\widehat{U}}(z)$ into system \cref{eq:6ODEs} and evaluating the right-hand side.
-Therefore, the origin is always a good starting point for the continuation of the spectrum.

-The essential spectrum is computed by continuing eigenfunctions $\mathbf{\widetilde{u}}(z)$ as solutions to the boundary value problem \cref{eigenf}--\cref{ICs}, while allowing both $\lambda$ and $\phi$ to vary.
-The black curve in \cref{fig:spec} is the spectrum of the periodic TW.
-The blue dots are selections of $\lambda$-values corresponding to various phases $\phi$.
-It is noteworthy to mention that the spectrum is symmetric with respect to the imaginary axis due to the translational invariance of the linear operator $\mathcal{L}$.
-The spectrum extends to the right half of the complex plane, which indicates that the corresponding periodic TW is linearly unstable.
+The essential spectrum is computed by continuation of solutions to the boundary value problem~\cref{eq:ICs}--\cref{eigenfLOGperiodicBCs}, starting from the origin $\lambda = 0$ (red dot) with $\phi = 0$ and initial data obtained by substituting the known periodic TW solution $\mathbf{\widehat{W}}$ into the right-hand side of system~\cref{eq:6ODEsLOG}; here, both $\lambda$ and $\phi$ are allowed to vary.
+The black curve in \cref{fig:spec} is the spectrum of the periodic TW and the blue dots are selected $\lambda$-values that correspond to various phases $\phi$.
+Note that the spectrum is symmetric about the real axis due to the translational invariance of the linear operator $\mathcal{L}$.